-Our vision is to create friendly, plaza-style neighbourhood shoppinglocal centres(s) to form a new 'heart' for the community, including ideally locating one centre.
-By locating one centre next to the WWI Memorial Garden in the Barracks.
-This would, it will provide a focal point linked to a heritage trail that illustrates the history of the Barracks and wider area to both residents and visitors (see Figure 9.4).
-[B47]
+Our vision is to create friendly, plaza-style local centres to form a new 'heart' for the community, including ideally locating one centre next to the WWI Memorial Garden in the Barracks.
+This would provide a focal point linked to a heritage trail that illustrates the history of the Barracks and wider area to both residents and visitors (see Figure 9.4).